ashwinvis/phd-thesis/chapter_00_1_decomposition.md

     - c^2 \nabla h - f\mathbf{e_z} \times \mathbf{u} \\
     \label{eq:dth} \partial_t h         & = - \nabla. (h \mathbf{u})
 \end{align}
-where $\bf u$ is two-dimensional horizontal velocity vector, $h$ is the scalar height field, $c$ is the phase speed of gravity waves, $f$ is the system rotation responsible for the Coriolis force.
+where $\bf u$ is two-dimensional horizontal velocity vector, $h$ is the non-dimensional scalar height field, $c$ is the phase speed of gravity waves,
+$f$ is the system rotation responsible for the Coriolis force.
 Equation [@eq:dtu0] may also be written in the *rotational form* as:
 $$\label{eq:dtu}
     \partial_t \mathbf{u}
     = - \nabla |\mathbf{u}|^2/2 - c^2 \nabla h - \zeta \mathbf{\hat{e}}_z